eWaterCycle/infra/README.md

 1. Select eWaterCycle application
 1. Select collaborative organisation (CO) `ewatercycle-nlesc`
 1. Select size of VM (cpus/memory) based on use case
-1. Select data and home storage items
+1. Select cache and home storage items
+    * Disk which holds cache should have enough room for a singularity image, a big parameter set and some climate data.
 1. Wait for machine to be running
 1. Visit URL/IP
 1. When done delete machine